H-Freax/VMEvalKit/README.md

 - 📸 **An input image** (e.g., maze, chess board, visual puzzle)
 - 📝 **A text prompt** (e.g., "Solve this maze", "Show the next move")

-All 4 implemented models meet these requirements and can evaluate reasoning capabilities through video generation.
+All 3 verified models meet these requirements and can evaluate reasoning capabilities through video generation.

 ## 🎯 Model Selection Guide